fusionjs/fusion-react-async/README.md

 - `Element: React.Element` - Required.
 A React element created via `React.createElement`
 - `Component: React.Component` - A React component

-You should consider using [`fusion-react`](https://github.com/fusionjs/fusion-react) instead of  setting up React manually and calling `prepare` directly, since that package does all of that for you.
+Consider using [`fusion-react`](https://github.com/fusionjs/fusion-react) instead of setting up React manually and calling `prepare` directly, since that package does all of that for you.

 The `prepare` function recursively traverses the element rendering tree and awaits the side effects of components decorated with `prepared` (or `dispatched`).